We take the safety and security of our visitors very seriously. Security will be present throughout the Royal Pavilion.

 Coming to the Royal Pavilion does not constitute a work reason so the “use at work” defence does not apply to any bladed items carried by our visitors.
 Any bladed articles which are carried as part of a national traditional costume such as “dirk” and “sgian-dubh” in Scotland, “seax” in England, or as part of a religious faith such as “Kirpan” of Sikh community, could be allowed into the Royal Pavilion at the discretion of the Duty Manager.

-At our discretion we may refuse entry to anyone if we deem a threat exists.
+We reserve the right to refuse entry to anyone who we deem to pose a threat.
 Each situation will be considered on its own merit.